scikit-build/scikit-build-core/README.md

 assert settings.ninja.minimum_version == "1.5"
 ```

+## Builders

+The tools in `builder` are designed to make writing a builder easy.
+The
+`Builder` class is used in the various builder implementations.

-## PEP 517 builder
+### PEP 517 builder

 This is highly experimental, and currently only uses `.gitignore` to filter the
-SDist, and the wheel only contains the binary output.
+SDist, and the wheel only contains the install directory - control using CMake.

 ```toml
 [build-system]